JAlcocerT/JAlcocerT/content/docs/Dev/career.md

 * **Mock interviews:** Practice your interview skills with a friend or mentor to get feedback and build confidence.

 {{< /details >}}

+## Outro

+Tired of being an ,IC', aka *individual contributor* or the politics around managerial roles?

+Find clients that need your expertise, build with your knowledge and help others on your own way.